MohsenEbadpour/Optimization-of-K-nearest-neighbor-using-particle-swarm-optimization-for-face-recognition-paper/README.md

 ## Credits

-This code is inspired by the paper "Optimization of K-Nearest Neighbor using Particle Swarm Optimization for Face Recognition" by XYZ et al.
+This code is inspired by the paper "Optimization of K-Nearest Neighbor using Particle Swarm Optimization for Face Recognition" by K. Sasirekha et al.

 ## License